palantir/conjure-go/conjure/cycles/README.md

 If there is an edge from node `u` to node `v` in the original graph, then either `u` and `v` are part of the same SCC or there is an edge from the SCC of `u` to the SCC of `v` in the SCC graph.
 The SCC graph is a DAG because if there were any cycles in the SCC graph, the SCCs would not be maximal.
 - A **package set** is a set of conjure packages.
-Two package sets are said to be equal if and only if the sets are equal, that is, if one set contains a package, the other contains the package as well.
+Two package sets are said to be equal if and only if their sets are equal, that is, if one set contains a package, the other contains that package as well.
-The package set of an SCC is th set of all packages of the types that make up the SCC in the type graph.
+The package set of an SCC is the set of all packages of the types that make up the SCC in the type graph.
-- A **chain** is a path on a DAG.
+- A **chain** is a subset of nodes of a DAG such that there is a path in the graph between each pair of nodes in the chain.
+A chain corresponds to a path in the DAG.
 - An [**antichain**](https://en.wikipedia.org/wiki/Antichain) is a subset of nodes of a DAG such that there is no path in the graph between each pair of nodes in the antichain.
 - A [**topological order**](https://en.wikipedia.org/wiki/Topological_sort) of a DAG is an ordered list of all nodes